-MAED 550 Pre-Algebra for Teacher

-Teachers will learn how to integrate a variety of different strategies in teaching concepts found in pre algebra (grades 6-8).
-They will improve their understanding of the mathematical concepts from an advanced perspective and apply these instructional strategies to improving student understanding.
+MAED 550 Pre-Algebra for Teacher Teachers will learn how to integrate a variety of different perspective and apply these instructional strategies to improving student understanding.
 Prerequisite: certification in teaching-mathematics teachers who are presently teachers of grades 5-9.
 Offered: Summer.

-MAED 551 Algebra & Number Theory for Teachers 3.00
+MAED 551 Algebra & Number Theory for Teachers

-Students will examine pedagogy and use recent technology to reinforce their understanding of algebra and number theory topics covered in high school algebra and how to present them to their students.
+3.00 Students will examine pedagogy and use recent technology to reinforce their understanding of algebra and number theory topics covered in high school algebra and how to present them to their students.
 They will develop a deeper understanding of the principles underlying these topics, allowing them greater ability to adapt their teaching to meet the changing needs of their students.
 Additionally, they will look at the effects that technology is having on the subject matter taught and the methods of teaching it.
-Prerequisite: MATH 451 or equivalent.
+Prerequisite: MATH 451 or equivalent

-MAED 556 Research in Math Tch & Learn 3.00
+MAED 556 Research in Math Tch & Learn